ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 # JWP Forms

 A JWP is always in one of two forms, the issued form and the presented form.
 The significant difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
-Both of the protected headers are always a JSON object that is serialized as a UTF-8 encoded octet string.
+Each protected headers is a JSON object that is serialized as a UTF-8 encoded octet string.

 All JWP forms have one or more payloads, each payload is an octet string.
-All of the contained payloads are serialized as an array who's ordering is preserved in all serializations.
+The payloads are arranged in an array who's ordering is preserved in all serializations.

-The JWP proof value is a single octet string that is only generated from and consumed by the underling JPA.
-Internally the proof value may one or more cryptographic statements that are used to check the integrity protection of the issuer header and all payloads.
+The JWP proof value is a single octet string that is only generated from and processed by the underlying JPA.
+Internally the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
 Each of these statements may be a ZKP or a traditional cryptographic signature, the algorithm is responsible for how these statements are serialized into a single proof value.

-When an issued JWP is presented it undergoes a transformation that adds a presentation protected header.
-It may also have one or more payloads hidden, disclosing a subset of the original issued payloads.
-The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.
+## Issued Form

-## Issuer Form
+When a JWP is first created it is always in the issuer form.
+It will contain the issuer protected header along with all of the payloads.

-When a JWP is
+The issued form can only be validated by a holder as being correctly formed and protected, it is NOT to be verified directly or presented as-is to a verifier.
+The holder SHOULD treat an issued JWP as private and use appropriately protected storage.

 ### Issuer Protected Header

-Although there are multiple payloads, the issuer protected header still applies to the JWP as a whole.
-It is recommended that payload-specific information not be included in this header and instead be handled outside of the cryptographic envelope.
-This is to minimize any correlatable signals in the metadata, to prevent a verifier from categorizing based on differences between between multiple headers from the same issuer.
+The issuer protected header applies to all of the payloads equally.
+It is recommended that any payload-specific information not be included in this header and instead be handled outside of the cryptographic envelope.
+This is to minimize any correlatable signals in the metadata, to reduce a verifier's ability to group different presentations based on small header variations from the same issuer.

-The JWP issuer protected header MUST have, at minimum, an `alg` that supports the issue, validate, present, and verify processing stages.
+Every issuer protected header MUST have, at minimum, an `alg` value that identifies a valid JPA.

 For example:
 ```json